 An SSL certificate binds together a domain name, server name or hostname with an organizational identity (company name) and location.

 You can find SSL Certificates installed where financial transactions and data transfers occur.
-Recently, it has become very common with Social Media sites and even other websites such as blogs, etc. In 2019, it is perhaps a necessity for your website to have an SSL Certificate.
+Recently, it has become very common with Social Media sites and even other websites such as blogs, etc.

 Now that you know what SSL is and what SSL Certificates can do, you probably want to get one for your website.
 Depending upon your type of business, you may want to explore your options for different kinds of SSL Certificates.